-Marsh Common, in Weston near Welford, has undergone a considerable transformation since the Parish Council voted to take over its maintenance in November 2020.
+Marsh Common, in Weston near Welford, has undergone a considerable transformation since the Parish Council voted to take on its maintenance in November 2020.

 Work has been carried out in order to preserve this special place and to facilitate public access.
 Wet woodland habitat such as this is increasingly rare nowadays and provides an important home to an array of wildlife.